siyamsarker/WireShield/README.md

 sudo ./wireshield.sh
 ```

-The single entrypoint `wireshield.sh` handles initial setup, client management, optional dashboard build, and future re-runs.
+The single entrypoint `wireshield.sh` handles initial setup, client management, and future re-runs.
 If you previously used the one-line curl installer, just clone the repo and continue managing with this script.

 ## 🗑️ Uninstall